troclaux/notes/next.md

 1. create and clone github repository
 2. initialize a new Next.js application in the current directory: `npx create-next-app@latest .`
 3. answer the questions

 - would you like to use TypeScript?
 Yes
 - would you like to use eslint?
-No
+Yes
 - would you like to use Tailwind CSS?
 Yes
 - would you like to use src/ directory?
 Yes
 - would you like to use App Router?
 Recommended Yes
 - would you like to use Turbopack for `next dev`? › Yes
-  - would you like to customize the default import alias (@/*)?
+- would you like to customize the default import alias (@/\*)?
 No

 4. wait for the installation to finish
 5. `npm run dev` to start the development server
 6. start editing `src/pages/index.tsx` to see the changes in the browser